Data Analysis with AI

 You need a background in Data Analysis / Econometrics, a good introductory course is enough.
 I, of course, suggest Chapters 1-12 and 19 of Data Analysis for Business, Economics and Policy (Cambridge UP, 2021).
 Full slideshows, data and code are open source.
 But consider buying the book!🤝

-In particular, the course builds on Chapters 1-6 and 7-10, and 19 of Data Analysis but other Introductory Econometrics + basics of data science knowledge is ok.
+In particular, the course builds on Chapters 1-6 and 7-10, and 19 and 22-24 of Data Analysis but other Introductory Econometrics + basics of data science knowledge is ok.

 Background: coding